Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

-\paragraph{Regular lattices.} The voter model on regular lattices in any dimension $d$ was first studied analytically by \textcite{frachebourg_exact_1996} [for earlier work in mathematics see \cite{holley_ergodic_1975, cox_diffusive_1986, cox_coalescing_1989}]. \textcite{frachebourg_exact_1996} show that the asymptotic behavior of the density of active interfaces (i.e., the fraction of links connecting agents with opposing opinions) is very different for distinct $d$.
-For $d <2$, it decays to zero in polynomial time, i.e., relatively quickly.
-For $d=2$, the decay is logarithmic (much slower), but the absorbing state is still reached asymptotically.
-For $d>2$, the density of interfaces remains positive asymptotically, indicating that the two opinions coexist indefinitely.
-Thus consensus is never achieved in an infinite system, not even asymptotically.
+One of the first studies of the voter model on regular lattices in the physics community goes back to \textcite{frachebourg_exact_1996} [for earlier work in mathematics see \cite{holley_ergodic_1975, cox_diffusive_1986, cox_coalescing_1989}]. \textcite{frachebourg_exact_1996} show that the asymptotic behavior of the density of active interfaces (links connecting opposing opinions) depends strongly on the dimension $d$.
+For $d < 2$, the density decays polynomially to zero.
+For $d = 2$, decay is logarithmic, but consensus is still reached asymptotically.
+For $d > 2$, the density remains positive, indicating indefinite coexistence of opinions; consensus is never achieved in an infinite system.

-This lack of order in higher dimensions can be explained using a duality of the voter model with coalescing random walkers, i.e., random walkers who coalesce and thus move together whenever they meet \cite{holley_ergodic_1975}.
+This behavior can be understood via a duality with coalescing random walkers, i.e., random walkers who coalesce and thus move together whenever they meet \cite{holley_ergodic_1975}.
 In the duality, two voters sharing the same opinion because they copied from a common neighbor in the past corresponds to a coalescing path (i.e, two random walkers met and became one) if looked backward in time.
-In $d>2$, random walks are transient, i.e., they have a non-zero probability of never returning to the starting point, translating into diffusing interfaces between different opinions having a finite chance of encountering and annihilating each other.
-In $d \leq 2$, such probability goes to zero in large systems, indicating that diffusing interfaces also vanish.

-While consensus can only be reached asymptotically (i.e., at infinite times) in infinite systems, fluctuations in finite lattices mean that absorption occurs at finite times.
-One can thus determine the mean time to consensus, $T_N$.
-This is generally a function of the size of the lattice $N$.
-One finds \cite{cox_coalescing_1989} that $T_N \propto N^2$ for $d = 1$, $T_N \propto N\ln\, N$ for $d = 2$, and $T_N \propto N$ for $d > 2$, where time is measured in units of Monte Carlo sweeps (each sweep consists of $N$ microscopic attempted updates).
+In $d > 2$, random walks are transient, meaning diffusing interfaces have a finite chance of never meeting and annihilating.
+For $d \leq 2$, random walks are recurrent, and this probability approaches zero, ensuring the interfaces vanish.
+In finite lattices of size $N$, fluctuations lead to absorption at finite times.
+The mean time to consensus, $T_N$ \cite{cox_coalescing_1989}, scales as: $T_N \propto N^2$ for $d = 1$, $T_N \propto N \ln N$ for $d = 2$, and $T_N \propto N$ for $d > 2$.

 The voter model has been studied as a member of a family of spin models with up/down symmetry by \textcite{de_oliveira_isotropic_1992,drouffe_phase_1999, molofsky_local_1999}.
 This family includes the conventional Ising model and the majority vote model.
 We also point to the work by \textcite{dornic_critical_2001}, who introduced the voter universality class.
 Langevin descriptions of models with $\mathbb{Z}_2$ symmetry and two absorbing states have been developed in \cite{al_hammal_langevin_2005}.